Docker Installation

 make migrate

-1. You may also replace the Locations and Taxons tables with seed data:
+1. Seed the Locations and Taxons tables with seed data:

 make seed-odb

-1. If worked, then Opendatabio will be available in your browser http::/localhost:8080.
+1. If worked, then Opendatabio will be available in your browser http::/localhost:8081.

 2. Login with superuser admin@example.org and password password1